otrv4/otrv4/otrv4.md

 #### Data Message format

     Protocol version (SHORT)
       The version number of this protocol is 0x0004.

     Message type (BYTE)
       The Data Message has type 0x03.

     Sender Instance tag (INT)
       The instance tag of the person sending this message.

     Receiver Instance tag (INT)
       The instance tag of the intended recipient.

     Flags (BYTE)
       The bitwise-OR of the flags for this message.
 Usually you should set this to 0x00.
 The only currently defined flag is:

       IGNORE_UNREADABLE (0x01)

-            If you receive a Data Message with this flag set, and you are unable to decrypt the message or verify the MAC (because, for example, you don't have the right keys), just ignore the message instead of producing some kind of error or notification to the user.
+        If you receive a Data Message with this flag set, and you are unable to decrypt the message or verify the MAC (because, for example, you don't have the right keys), just ignore the message instead of producing an error or a notification to the user.

     Ratchet id ratchet_id (INT)
       Must be strictly greater than 0, and increment by 1 with each ratchet.
       This should be set as sender's i.

     Message id message_id (INT)
       Must be strictly greater than 0, and increment by 1 with each message.
       This should be set with sender's j.

     Next Public ECDH Key (POINT)
-    (TODO: this description is weird, and the difference between current and next is also confusing) The sender's current ratchet ECDH public key for the sender.
+    (TODO: this description is weird, and the difference between current and next is also confusing) The sender's current ratchet ECDH public key.
       This should contain the value of our_ecdh.public_key variable.

     Next Public DH Key (MPI)
     (TODO: this description is weird, and the difference between current and next is also confusing) This should contain the value of our_dh.public_key variable.
       You should send a NULL value if i % 3 != 0.

     Nonce (NONCE)
       The nonce used with XSalsa20 to create the encrypted message contained in this packet.

     Encrypted message (DATA)
       Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform XSalsa20 encryption of the message.
 The nonce used for this operation is also included in the header of the data message packet.

     Authenticator (MAC)
-        The SHA3 MAC, using the appropriate MAC key (see below) of everything from the Protocol version to the end of the encrypted message.
+      The SHA3 MAC with the appropriate MAC key (see below) for everything: from the protocol version to the end of the encrypted message.

     Old MAC keys to be revealed (DATA)
       See Revealing MAC Keys section

 #### When you send a Data Message:

-In order to send a data message a key to encrypt the message is required.
-This key will be derived from a previous chain key and if the message's counter `j` has been reset to zero keys should be rotated.
+In order to send a data message, is required a key to encrypt it.
+This key will be derived from the previous chain key and, if the message's counter `j` has been reset to zero, keys should be rotated.

 Given a new ratchet: